-- the person covered didn't go back to work again against their doctor's advice, - the person covered is hospitalised from the same cause as the original claim, and - the person covered is in the same occupation when the further claim starts.
+- the person covered didn't leave hospital against their doctor's advice, - the person covered is hospitalised from the same cause as the original claim.

 We'll start to pay a connected claim again straightaway.

 Claims for Additional Payment on Death